jasonmacduffie/Nephelai/README.md

 *   **Where Are You:** You are on the continent of Conliah.
 Conliah was thought to be the only continent in the world, surrounded by endless ocean, until explorers from a continent to the east called Lodumpis landed on its shores nineteen years ago.
 *   **History:** In ancient times, there was a High Elven empire called the Magellian Empire.
 They had incredible magical technology which is now lost to time, and they mysteriously collapsed.
 188 years ago, the Yargyez Empire was formed which reunited all of Conliah under Human rule.
-*   **Races:** There are eight races in Conliah: the Humans of Eastgardia, the Dwarves of Helscar, the Halflings of Middlestone, the Dark Elves of Valorgale, the Wood Elves of Westerwood, the High Elves of Fair Island, the Catfolk of Wuthelark, and the Lizardfolk of Nightglade.
+*   **Races:** There are eight major races in Conliah: the Humans of Eastgardia, the Dwarves of Helscar, the Halflings of Middlestone, the Dark Elves of Valorgale, the Wood Elves of Westerwood, the High Elves of Fair Island, the Catfolk of Wuthelark, and the Lizardfolk of Nightglade.
 All eight provinces are ruled by the Yargyez Empire, a Human empire whose capital is in the city of Inton, Eastgardia.
 *   **Religion:** There are good gods called the Agathoi, and evil gods called the Archons.
 The Imperial Cult worships the Agathoi (especially the Six Guardians) and hunts down those who worship the Archons.
 Archon worship is uncommon, but Archons grant their worshippers immense power in exchange for spiritual corruption.
 *   **Cosmology:** There are three realms of existence: Ksylia, Asteria, and Cthonia.
 The Agathoi reside in Asteria, the Archons reside in Cthonia, and mortals reside in Ksylia.
 Ksylia is further divided into three parts: The Skies above are the open atmosphere, the Neaths below are a network of deep caverns, and Arbigard is the surface where the majority of mortal affairs take place.
 *   **Magic:** Soul material is present in all three realms of existence.
 Soul material grants animate beings their life force, and magic wielders gain powers by manipulating this soul material.
 However, magic wielders possess different magical powers based on which realm their soul material is sourced from.